 Upwork Connects are essentially virtual tokens.
 Each job, depending on its size, will require the freelancer to “pay” between 1-6 Connects.

-Freelancers may also earn an additional 10 free Connects by winning and responding to interviews (10 per invite, with a 50 per week cap).
+Freelancers may also earn additional Connects by winning and responding to interviews.

 But if they run out of Connects, they may need to purchase more for $0.15 each (plus tax).